Singkawang Airport: Airlines and destinations

+Passenger

 Features

 The airport will be built in two phases, at an area of 151 hectares and at a cost of 4.3 trillion rupiah, out of which the first phase will be completed by 2024.
 The airport will consist of a passenger terminal building with two aerobridges, an Air Traffic Control (ATC) tower, and a 1,400 m long runway along with a taxiway connecting it among other ancillary facilities.
 The runway will be capable of handling ATR type aircraft.

 In the second phase, the airport's terminal will be expanded to handle more traffic, and the runway will be extended to 2,600 m to handle Airbus A320 and Boeing 737 aircraft.

 Construction

 In January 2018, The Mayor of Singkawang, Tjhai Chui Mie, stated the city's administration is reviewing plans for land clearance in Semelagi Kecil village for the construction of a privately funded airport.
 In November 2018, the city administration has acquired 106 hectares of land for the construction of the airport.

-The ground breaking ceremony for the airport is held on February 2019 by Indonesia's Minister of Transport, Budi Karya Sumadi.
+The ground breaking ceremony for the airport is held in February 2019 by Indonesia's Minister of Transport, Budi Karya Sumadi.
 Construction will begin from 2020 and will be completed by 2023.
-Sumadi also invited the private sector to invest in the airport project in West Kalimantan via Public–Private partnerships (PPP).
+Sumadi also invited the private sector to invest in the airport project in West Kalimantan via Public–private partnerships (PPP).
 The Ministry of Transport will sign the PPP contract in 2023.

 In June 2022, it is announced that the completion of the airport will be delayed to the end of 2024.
+The airport opened on 20 March 2024, inaugurated by President Joko Widodo.